 Repairing Brick Arches in Yorkshire

 Brick arches and self-supporting masonry often move because the mortar between the bricks has eroded over time.
 This is often caused by moisture getting trapped behind cement pointing.
 When the mortar erodes, it causes the masonry to move and often locks itself back together.
-To prevent further movement, the masonry can be packed with slate and pointed with lime mortar.
-When the masonry is stabilised, the masonry above can be taken out so that stainless steel wall ties can be installed to hold the walls above together.
+The masonry can be packed with slate and pointed with lime mortar to prevent further movement.
+When the masonry is stabilised, the masonry above can be removed so that stainless steel wall ties can be installed to hold the above walls together.
 However, when working on self-supporting masonry, we suggest having a structural report done so that you know it’s the right repair for the job.

 Repairing Self-supporting Lintels

 Self-supporting lintels are a common feature in most traditional buildings.
 They are made from either brickwork or stone masonry and rely on the compression of weight around them for strength.
 However, when the mortar between the masonry units erodes, it creates voids that allow water to ingress into the building.
 These voids also allow the masonry to move, which can cause cracks to appear in the masonry above.
 If left unchecked, this movement can eventually lead to the collapse of the masonry.

 Why Choose The Yorkshire Lime Company for Lintel Installations?

 With our lintel installation service, we can install lintels made from wood, natural stone, steel or brickwork that will support the weight of your structure while complementing its appearance.
 Our lintel repair service can help to prolong the life of your building.
 We can also provide written consultations and advice on Heritage and listed buildings alongside our comprehensive professional services.